yangbranden/CHIP-8-Ghidra/Notes/Ghidra Processor Design Notes.md

   </default_symbols>
 ```

+EDIT: we actually define these regions in our loader; so not necessary here anymore
-Then defined regions of memory:
+~~Then defined regions of memory:~~
 - 0x000 to 0x04F - fontset
 - 0x050 to 0x14F - stack region (16 16-bit entries)
 - 0x200 to 0xFFF - ROM program region